The WHY in Business Processes: Discovery of Causal Execution Dependencies

-There could be other dependencies among tasks, corresponding to other task attributes (e.g., number of allocated resources).
-Such dependencies do not affect the conventional results of process mining, which are meant to cater to occurrence dependencies among the tasks.
-In this work, our focus is strictly on the execution dependence that manifests itself via the timing of the tasks.
-There could be other extensions that could be seen as complementing the CBP with other inter-attribute causal dependencies, and where such dependencies could employ an extended notation such as $A \xrightarrow[attribute]{c} B$ (see sections \ref{sec:related} and \ref{sec:conclusions}).
+There could be other dependencies among tasks, corresponding to other task attributes (e.g., number of allocated resources). \chadded[id=add]{These other dependencies could be complementary to the CBP and can be denoted as follows: $A \xrightarrow[attribute]{c} B$.} Such dependencies do not affect the conventional results of process mining, which are meant to cater to occurrence \chadded[id=add]{ordering}\chdeleted[id=del]{dependencies} among the tasks.
+In this work, our focus is strictly on the execution dependence that manifests itself via the timing of the tasks. \chdeleted[id=del]{There could be other extensions that could be seen as complementing the CBP with other inter-attribute causal dependencies, and where such dependencies could employ an extended notation such as $A \xrightarrow[attribute]{c} B$ (see sections \ref{sec:related} and \ref{sec:conclusions}).}

 \begin{definition}[CBP] A \texttt{causal business process} is a process model in which inter-task relations among any of its tasks have a causal execution dependence. \end{definition} It is important to stress that the \texttt{directly-follows} relation (i.e., ordering on time) is fundamentally different from the \texttt{causal} \texttt{execution} \texttt{dependence} in the sense that $A \xrightarrow{c} B \Rightarrow A \rightarrow B$ but $A \rightarrow B \centernot\Rightarrow A \xrightarrow{c} B$.
 Furthermore, $A \rightarrow B \Rightarrow B \not\xrightarrow{c} A$, such that provided it is known that $B$ \texttt{directly-follows} $A$, the possible causal execution relation $B \xrightarrow{c} A$ is precluded.
 Thus, while the CBP view is complementary to the discovered BP view and cannot be inferred from it, we rely on its discovered \texttt{directly-follows} relations to narrow down the exploration space of the CBP.